uber/NullAway/README.md

 }
 ```

 Let's walk through this script step by step.
-The `buildscript` section of the script pulls in the [Gradle Error Prone plugin](https://github.com/tbroyer/gradle-errorprone-plugin) for Error Prone integration, and the [Gradle APT plugin](https://github.com/tbroyer/gradle-apt-plugin) to ease specification of annotation processor dependencies for a build.
+The `buildscript` section of the script adds the Maven repository for Gradle plugins.
+The `plugins` section pulls in the [Gradle Error Prone plugin](https://github.com/tbroyer/gradle-errorprone-plugin) for Error Prone integration, and the [Gradle APT plugin](https://github.com/tbroyer/gradle-apt-plugin) to ease specification of annotation processor dependencies for a build.
 We need the latter since Error Prone loads plugin checkers from the annotation processor path.
 Note that the Gradle APT plugin is appropriate for Java projects; for Android projects, use an `annotationProcessor` dependence with the [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin.html).
-The `apply plugin` lines load the relevant plugins.
 The `configurations.errorprone` section forces our desired Error Prone version.

 In `dependencies`, the `apt` line loads NullAway, and the `compile` line loads a [JSR 305](https://jcp.org/en/jsr/detail?id=305) library which provides a suitable `@Nullable` annotation (`javax.annotation.Nullable`).
 NullAway allows for any `@Nullable` annotation to be used, so, e.g., `@Nullable` from the Android support or IntelliJ annotations is also fine.